sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 Scrolling to the right of the table, find the column `Store Region`.
 Using the dropdown, select `Group column`.

 Scrolling back to the left, you see that we have created another grouping below the Month grouping.
 We can now perform calculations at this grouping level.
+You may want to expand just the first `Month of Date` to see the `Store Region` groups:

 <img src="assets/grouping4a.png" width="800"/>